 Thesz sold Casa Siesta in 1968 and considered building homes in a Phoenix suburb.
 Once he was asked why he was continually building real estate empires only to liquidate them, Thesz smiled his enigmatic smile.
 "Getting in cheap and getting out when the price is right," Lou said softly, "is the name of the game."

 By 1970, Thesz was mostly retired from wrestling but was still very active when it came to his entrepreneurial interests.
 In April of that year, Thesz started Champion Carpets, where he imported carpet from around the world through connections he made wrestling in other countries.
 He started with two locations and expanded to six by September – five in Phoenix and another in Tucson.
-The plan was to eventually open 30 franchises around the state.
+The plan was to open 30 franchises around the state eventually.

 Thesz attended the grand openings and attempted to attract fans and prospective customers with free autographed photos.
 When you needed the latest shag rug to carpet your bathroom, Thesz wanted you to shop at his store and utilize the interior design services of his wife Fredda, who was a talented artist and had an interior design business.